Bike type guide

 Fix

-Buy a dedicated off-road or dirt bike policy.
-Progressive and Dairyland both write off-road coverage; confirm the bike is listed as off-road use.
+Buy a dedicated off-road or dirt bike policy and confirm the bike is listed as off-road use.
+Not every insurer writes off-road coverage, so ask before you assume a standard motorcycle policy applies.

 No liability coverage for injuries to others off-road